laudavid/ss2024_deploy_app/README.md

 This repository contains the demos for the **Hi!
 PARIS Summer School 2024** session on **Exploring Machine Learning Deployment from beginner to advance level** 🚀.

-The repository contains three folders, one for each practical demo:
+The repository is divided into three folders, one for each practical demo:
 - `streamlit-app/` for the Streamlit demo
 - `sagemaker-deployment/` for the AWS SageMaker demo
 - `docker-app/` for the Docker + AWS Lambda demo